polymorphicengine/zwirn/README.md

 TODO:

+- make application bind stronger than stack
+- more thoughts on applying stacks of functions
 - add a lot of syntactic sugar (non-lambda function notation, alternations, polymetric sequences)
 - add the random choice construct, where period [x | y] = [period x | period y]